YongBinnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn/i_am_hacked/suspicious/web/digitec.ch - crash/readme.md

 After some debugging, I found that blocking the 'compare' section using uBlock Origin would prevent the crash from occurring.

+There could be other reasons to cause the crash, like a bios virus, so there is a chance that the HAR file actually contains nothing special.

 ublock origin rule
 ```
 www.digitec.ch##.sc-43055d36-0